Frequently Asked Questions

-A: Tickets can be purchased by phone through Ticketmaster at (800) 982-2787 or online.
+A: Tickets can be purchased online or call (888) 616-0270.
 A $2 restoration fee per ticket and additional Ticketmaster surcharges apply.
 The funds raised by the restoration fee ensure that we can continue to upgrade the site, improve accessibility, replace equipment and create a welcoming and safe environment for our visitors.
 You can also visit the Ford’s Theatre box office in person to purchase tickets.
 Members may call the Membership Hotline at (202) 434-9545.

 Q: Are there additional fees if I purchase at the Ford’s Theatre box office?

 A: The $2 restoration fee per ticket is also charged at the box office.

-Q: Is there a limit to how many tickets I can purchase via Ticketmaster or the Ford’s Theatre Box Office?
+Q: Is there a limit to how many tickets I can purchase?

 A: Discounts are available for most of our Mainstage productions.
 If you are purchasing a discounted ticket (i.e. senior ticket, military ticket), there is a limit to how many you can purchase.
 There is also a 10-ticket limit for the run of A Christmas Carol.
-If you have a group of 15 or more, we suggest you contact our group sales office.
+If you have a group of 10 or more, we suggest you contact our group sales office.

-Q: I saw tickets to Ford’s Theatre available on a site other than Ticketmaster.
+Q: I saw tickets to Ford’s Theatre available on a site other than Ford's Theatre site.
 Is it okay to purchase these?

-A: Ticketmaster is the official ticket purveyor for Ford’s Theatre events.
-Only tickets sold by Ticketmaster, Ford’s Theatre and outlets authorized by Ford’s Theatre (such as Goldstar and Ticketplace) will be considered valid.
+A: Only tickets sold Ford’s Theatre and outlets authorized by Ford’s Theatre (such as Goldstar and Ticketplace) will be considered valid.
 Tickets sold through re-sale outlets and websites may not be honored.